top of page

 Morgan Sheldon is a Licensed Marriage and Family Therapist who has worked in treatment and recovery settings for over fifteen years at all levels of care.
 She obtained her Masters of Science in Mental Health Counseling with emphases in Marriage and Family Therapy and Professional Clinical Counseling from California State University, Fullerton, and her Bachelor of Arts in Psychology and Social Behavior with an emphasis in psycholinguistics from the University of California, Irvine.
 She is trained in EMDR (Eye Movement Desensitization and Reprocessing) and is able to offer this service both virtually and in-person.

-Morgan has a particular passion for serving those whose stories are overlooked--those in Fat, racially oppressed, disabled, neurodivergent, and genderqueer bodies and brains seeking safety in the same bodies that hold their traumas.
+Morgan has a particular passion for serving those whose stories are overlooked--those in Fat, racially oppressed, disabled, and neurodivergent, bodies and brains seeking safety in the same bodies that hold their traumas.
 She approaches therapy from a feminist and person-centered foundation and integrates tools from narrative and Gestalt therapy, EMDR and mindfulness, and DBT, CBT, and ACT.
 In the room, she often uses humor, storytelling/fandom, metaphor, and somatic experiencing to deepen insights and loves to integrate the special interests of her clients as well!

 Jamie Foster